A guide to stopping distances

 Road Condition

 The condition of the road can impact braking distances.
 Products like oil, mud or water spilt on the road can create a slippery surface.
-While loose road surfaces like gravel can significantly reduce grip, thereby increasing braking distance.
+Loose road surfaces like gravel can significantly reduce grip, thereby increasing braking distance.

 Car Weight